Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: The TEAMS algorithm

 with a size $A=N$, which will be modified by repeated culling and replenishment in following steps.
 Also initialize an empty list of \emph{severity levels} $\mathcal{S}=[]$, which will grow in the following steps.

 \item\underline{Culling}: Rank the active ensemble members $a\in\mathcal{A}$ by their \emph{severity}, $S_a=S(X_a)$ defined as the peak value over time of the \emph{intensity} $R_a(t)=R(X_a(t))$ which defines the target variable of interest.
-In our case, our outputs are six-hourly and $R(X_a(t))$ is the precipitation (averaged over the preceding day) or surface temperature (measured at a single six-hourly snapshot) at the target grid box indicated in Fig. \ref{fig:maps_precip_temp}.
+In our case, our outputs are six-hourly and $R(X_a(t))$ is the precipitation (averaged over the preceding four snapshots $=$ one day) or surface temperature (measured at a single six-hourly snapshot) at the target grid box indicated in Fig. \ref{fig:maps_precip_temp}.
 Choose a number $K<A$ and cull the the $K$ least-extreme active members.
-We choose $K=\frac12N$, but one could also set $K$ as a constant number (commonly $K=1$, as in \citeA{Finkel2024bringing}) or some other fixed fraction of $N$ (in engineering applications, the related ``subset simulation'' algorithm commonly culls aggressively with $K\sim0.9N$ \cite{Au2001estimation}).
-At this point, by design, the $K$-th smallest severity $s$ has an estimated exceedance probability of $(N-K)/N$ (for us, $1/2$).
+We choose $K=\frac12N$, but one could also set $K$ as a constant number (commonly $K=1$, as in \citeA{Finkel2024bringing}) or some other fixed fraction of $N$ (in engineering applications, the related ``subset simulation'' algorithm commonly culls aggressively with $K\sim0.9N$ \cite{AU2001estimation}).
+We denote $s$ as the level that will be progressively raised as the TEAMS algorithm proceeds.
+We set $s$ equal to he $K$-th smallest severity such that it has an estimated exceedance probability of $(N-K)/N$ (for us, $1/2$).
 Append the list of severity levels, $\mathcal{S}\leftarrow\mathcal{S}\cup[s]$.
 Remove the culled members from the active set, reducing its size to $A-K$, re-index its members accordingly to $\mathcal{A}=\{a_1,\hdots,a_{A-K}\}$, and reset the size $A$ to $A-K$.

 \item\underline{Cloning}: Shuffle the active members in a random order, called the ``parent queue''.
-For the first parent $a$ in the queue identify the earliest timestep (in six-hourly outputs) that $R_a(t)>s$ and call this time $t_a^s$ At an \emph{earlier} time $t_a^s-\delta$, spawn a new ``child'' $\widetilde{X}$ which shares its parent's history up until $t_m^s-\delta$, but then gets perturbed by use of a new seed for random number generation in the stochastic parameterization scheme---and thereafter diverges from its parent. $\delta$ is the key \emph{advance split time} parameter, which we vary systematically in this study from 0 to 20 days.
+For the first parent $a$ in the queue identify the earliest timestep after $\delta_\text{max}$ (in six-hourly outputs) that $R_a(t)>s$ and call this time $t_a^s$.
+At an \emph{earlier} time $t_a^s-\delta$ (which can be in the initial length-$\delta_\text{max}$ runway), spawn a new ``child'' $\widetilde{X}$ which shares its parent's history up until $t_a^s-\delta$, but then gets perturbed by use of a new seed for random number generation in the stochastic parameterization scheme (or a small random kick if the model is deterministic).
+Thereafter, the child diverges from its parent for the remainder of the simulation until the time horizon ends at $T$. $\delta$ is the key \emph{advance split time} (AST) parameter, which we vary systematically in this study from 0 to 20 days.
+Calculate the child's severity $\widetilde{S}$ as the maximum of its intensity $\widetilde{R}(t)$ over $0\leq t\leq T$, the same time horizon as used for the parent, which excludes the initial $\delta_\text{max}$ runway.
 The next step depends on whether the child's severity exceeds $s$: